sokeri/funFact-app/README.md

-# An iOS app based on the tutorial
+# An iOS React native mobile app
+> based on the tutorial
 https://designcode.io/react-native-for-designers

 ____________